rek7/DEScrypt-CPU-Collision-Cracker/README.md

 + Adjustable number of threads
 + Colon-separated output file
 + Clear readable display
-+ Average hash rate of 22,000/s with the default 10 threads
++ Average hash rate of 22,000/s with the default 10 threads on a single CPU core
 ## Commands
         Command         Description
         -------         -----------